-Hungary is a country in Central Europe, spanning 93,030 square kilometres in the Carpathian Basin.
+Hungary is a Central European country, spanning 93,030 square kilometres in the Carpathian Basin.
 The population is just under 10 million.
 Hungary joined the European Union in 2004 and has been part of the Schengen Area since 2007.
 The official language is Hungarian, the currency is the Hungarian forint, but euros are also accepted in many places.
 Payment by card is possible in most shops.
 Hungary is an OECD high-income economy and has the world’s 54th largest economy by nominal GDP, and the 53rd largest by PPP.
 It ranks 45th on the Human Development Index, mainly due to its social security system, universal health care, and tuition-free secondary education.

 Hungary’s rich cultural history includes significant contributions to arts, music, literature, sports, science and technology.
 It is the thirteenth-most popular tourist destination in Europe.
 In 2017 15.8 million international tourists visited attractions such as the largest thermal water cave system in the world, the second largest thermal lake, the largest lake in Central Europe and the largest natural grasslands in Europe.

-Velence is a small town and a holiday resort with 5,500 inhabitants, at the northeast tip of Lake Velence and at the foot of the Velence Hills.
-Obviously, its main attraction is the lake itself: it is Hungary’s third biggest natural lake that covers an area of 26 km2.
+Velence is a small town and a holiday resort with 5,500 inhabitants, lies at the northeast tip of Lake Velence and at the foot of the Velence Hills.
+Obviously, its main attraction is the lake itself: it is Hungary’s third biggest natural lake and covers an area of 26 km2.
 It is one of Europe’s warmest lakes with an August water temperature of 26°C (due to its average depth of only 1.5m).
 Budapest is only half an hour’s drive away.